waltersnow/waltersnow.github.io/README.md

 # walter.github.io
 Python will be my next tour of coding.
-Fighting ever and ever
+Fighting ever and ever.